-A student declaring an English major has four options in the selection of courses: Option A is for the student interested in English literary studies.
+A student declaring an English major has three options in the selection of courses: Option A is for the student interested in English literary studies.
 Option B is for the student who wishes to be certified to teach at the secondary level.
-Option C offers an emphasis in creative writing and is for the student who wishes to pursue the craft of writing in the various genres: fiction, poetry, non-fiction, and playwriting.
-Option D is for the student interested in English linguistic study.
+Option C is for the student interested in English linguistic study.

-In addition to the required courses for the options, all English majors must: 1) take two years of one modern language; 2) pass the department's Senior Comprehensive Examination; and 3) complete and successfully defend a senior paper to qualify for graduation.
+In addition to the required courses for the options, all English majors must: 1) take two years of one modern language; 2) pass the department's Senior Comprehensive Examinations; and 3) complete and successfully defend a senior thesis that is scholarly in content to qualify for graduation.
+The senior paper must be based on literary research and span 15-20 pages in length.

-The English major consists of 45 to 54 semester hours of courses beyond the General Education composition and literature requirements.
+The English major consists of 46 to 55 semester hours of courses beyond the General Education composition and literature requirements.
 The number of hours is determined by the option the student chooses within the major.
-All of the required courses and the English electives must be completed with a grade of "C" or above.
+All of the required English courses and electives must be completed with a grade of "C" or above.